-Much applicable to healthcare, IoT (internet of Medical Things) brings healthcare tech, telemedicine, apps, and wearables.
+Much applicable to healthcare, IoT (Internet of Medical Things) brings healthcare tech, telemedicine, apps, and wearables.
 In the present scenario, experts are found tracking and helping prevent chronic illnesses with the use of wearable EKG/ ECG, blood pressure, temperature, and glucose level monitors.
-According to several reports, most of the healthcare operations have adopted IoMT and IoT devices.
+According to several reports, most healthcare operations have adopted IoMT and IoT devices.

 - Blockchain and Data Science

 I am sure you must have come across the term blockchain that uses secure shared digital data using a peer-to-peer system and can integrate easily and effectively into the healthcare sector.
 This absolutely means data and healthcare information becomes more portable accessible while remaining secure and appropriately complying with industry standards.
 In the present state, data science provides healthcare professionals with valuable information and analyses to help formulate treatments.
 Whether you wish to gather information about patient-drug interactions, patient-environment outcomes, and technology has proven its existence by assisting procedures in and delivering the least expected times.

 Professionals now can easily identify and address regional trends or epidemics ethnic predispositions and genetic vulnerabilities to predict and control the disease.
 One can definitely expect mainstreaming and standardization of these technologies in times to come.